Adding Event-Based Rules

 - If you want to put the rule in action for the alarm, make sure that the Enable this rule check box is selected.

-If you unselect this check box, the rule settings will be saved, but the rule will be disregarded.
+If you clear this check box, the rule settings will be saved, but the rule will be disregarded.

 - Click Finish.